How to write formulas?

 |^||6||exponentiation||we have no idea how it can be used|

 Formula is evaluated according to operators' priority (operations with higher priority are performed first).
 In case of equal operator priorities evaluation is performed in order from left to right.
 If you're not sure about the order of evaluation, use parentheses “(” and “)”.
 The use of parentheses is especially important in conditions that contain combinations of operators “and”/“or”: in order to avoid mistakes, never make records like “A and B or C” in which operator(s) “and” as well as operator(s) “or” are on the same level without being separated by parentheses.
 Be sure to parenthesize the condition that must be checked first: “(A and B) or C” or “A and (B or C)”.

 Below are examples of formulas that will help you understand how to make them correctly.

-At this page you can specify conditions for the search of suitable tournaments.
+At this page you specify conditions for suitable tournaments.
 If the result of formula evaluation is nonzero, then the tournament is considered suitable.
 If auto-registration is turned on, you'll be registered in a suitable tournament.
 If auto-unregistration is turned on as well, you'll be automatically unregistered from a tournament if the result of formula evaluation is zero.

 Look for the most filled tournaments for 16, 36 and 64 players at least half full.